reinout/tools/README.rst

 README from those comments.
 Look in the shell directory (for instance `on github <https://github.com/reinout/tools/tree/master/shell>`_) and you'll see the nicely formatted README at the bottom.

+Likewise I've got a README for the python scripts.
+Look `on github
+<https://github.com/reinout/tools/tree/master/tools>`_ and you'll see the
+nicely formatted README at the bottom.
+This is generated from the scripts' docstrings with ``generate_python_docs.py`` (I just want a simple README, not full Sphinx documentation).